thomasrotchford/CS386-2024-multiPainter/Deliverables/D2_Requirements.md

 ## 1. Positioning

 #### Problem statement:
-> The problem of limited creative outlets for relaxation and self-expression on the web affects stressed individuals who cant run or afford a download based video game; the impact of which is individuals being compelled to engage with poorly made or uninteresting web-based games.
+> "The problem of limited creative outlets for relaxation and self-expression on the web affects stressed individuals who can't run or afford a download-based video game; the impact of which is individuals being compelled to engage with web-based games that are poorly made or uninteresting, and downloadable programs that our poorly optimized or overly expensive."

 #### Product Position Statement:
-> For individuals experiencing stress who prefer a hassle-free web-based solution over downloadable games, MultiPixel offers a unique online video game experience.
+> "For individuals experiencing stress who prefer a hassle-free web-based solution over downloadable games, MultiPixel offers a unique online video game experience.
 Users can unwind and relax by coloring a diverse collection of pixel art drawings using the popular "Color by Numbers" method.
-What sets MultiPixel apart from other pixel-based coloring games is the ability for users to not only color existing drawings but also create and share their own pixel art masterpieces.
-Our platform features a community hub where users can showcase their creations, allowing others to download and enjoy coloring their artwork, fostering a collaborative and creative community experience.
+What sets MultiPixel apart from other pixel-based coloring games is the ability for users to not only color existing drawings but also create and share their pixel art masterpieces.
+Our platform features a community hub where users can showcase their creations, allowing others to download and enjoy coloring their artwork, fostering a collaborative and creative community experience. "

 #### Value proposition and customer segment:
-> MultiPixel is an online relaxation video game designed to offer a more enjoyable experience for stressed individuals during their leisure time.
-Additionally, it fosters a sense of community through a workshop feature where users can showcase their creations, allowing others to download and enjoy coloring their artwork
+> "MultiPixel is an online relaxation video game designed to offer a more enjoyable experience for stressed individuals during their leisure time.
+Our program is unique as it offers free, easy access to pixel painting software, which can be interacted with anytime, simply through a web browser, helping solve the problem above.
+Additionally, it fosters a sense of community through a workshop feature where users can showcase their creations, allowing others to download and enjoy coloring their artwork."

-> Stressed individuals who cant run or afford a download based video game
+> Stressed individuals who can't run or afford a download-based video game

 ## 2. Stakeholders